SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

     <i>AEM start page</i>
 </p>

-The start page is divided in three sections:
+The start page is divided into three sections:

 - Event Streaming: Here we can access the cluster and mesh managers, through which we can manage the event brokers and event meshes in our instance.
 - Event Management: The different event management services are available here.
 For example, the Event Portal, through which we can create, design, share, and manage various aspects of your EDA based on event brokers or other streaming technologies.
 - Event Insights: SAP Integration Suite, advanced event mesh has dashboards and visualizations available out of the out-of-the-box.
 Through here we are able to monitor the event brokers deployed.

 ## Mission Control

-In Mission Control, is where we manage the event brokers, event meshes and monitor the health of our SAP Integration Suite, advanced event mesh instance.
+Mission Control, is where we manage the event brokers, event meshes and monitor the health of our SAP Integration Suite, advanced event mesh instance.

 Mission control is divided into two sections:

 - Cluster Manager: Here we can find the event broker services available in our instance.
 Through here we can also create, configure and delete event brokers.

     👉 Navigate to Mission Control > Cluster Manager and view the event broker services available